kuerbis/Term-Choose-p6/README.md

 head2 libncurses

 The location of the used ncurses library can be specified by setting the environment variable `PERL6_NCURSES_LIB`.
-This will overwrite the autodetected ncurses library location.
+This will overwrite the default library location.

 REQUIREMENTS
 ============